nikolakn/epoch/README.md

 ```
 ./epoch -f test_data/ww2.json
 ```
-inside document, you can use commands<br />
+inside a document, you can use commands<br />
 p - to print timeline<br />
 s - save<br />
 q - exit<br />